Antoine-Charles Taschereau: Province of Canada

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.

 Taschereau stood for election in the riding of Dorchester for a seat in the new Legislative Assembly.
 His opponent was his own nephew, Joseph-André Taschereau, who was one of the few French-Canadians who tended to support the British provincial government at that time.
 Antoine-Charles was elected, soundly defeating Joseph-André.
 At the first session, he opposed the union of Upper Canada and Lower Canada, as well as the policies of the Governor-General, Lord Sydenham.
 He was a member of the French-Canadian Group, which supported the efforts of the Reformers, Louis-Hippolyte LaFontaine and Robert Baldwin, to ensure greater French-Canadian representation in the government.

 Taschereau did not stand for election in the general election of 1844.